119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 The Connection Between Sustainability and Circular Economy

-Recycling scrap metal is one of the most tangible examples of the circular economy and is part of a larger continuum of sustainable resources.
+Recycling scrap metal is one of the most tangible examples of the circular economy and plays a key role in sustainable resource management.
 The circular economy opposes the “take, make, and dispose” model commonly associated with the linear economy.

 A circular economy keeps materials in circulation for as long as possible.
 Scrap metal fits this model perfectly because when construction elements end their useful life (e.g., cars, appliances, buildings), they can be extracted and recycled into raw materials for new products.
-This model keeps resources in use, reduces dependence on raw extraction, and shields industries from supply shortages and price swings.
+This model keeps resources in use longer, reduces dependence on raw material extraction, and helps shield industries from supply shortages and price swings.

 Environmental Benefits of Scrap Metal Recycling